 Again, look at the following chart.
 It proves this is another huge misconception.
 What this is showing you on the left, is a savings vehicle that pays a steady 5% without interruption.
-After a ten year period you would have $16,289.
+After a ten year period, you would have $16,289.
 When you look at the right side you are seeing a market loss of 20% year one and from then on a steady gain of 8%.
-After a ten year period that one time loss of 20% left you with $15,992.
+After a ten year period that one-time loss of 20% left you with $15,992.
 Less than the tiny 5% steady rate!

-A loss at anytime is detrimental to your retirement system.
+A loss at any time is detrimental to your retirement system.
 Many think they have made the money back, that is because they continue to contribute. take out your contributions to see the true growth of your investment.

-3. Company match is free money
+3. The company match is free money

 As you see, I have two calculations, the one on the left is your contribution of $3,000/year growing at 4% over the next 25 years and the one on the right is the company match of 100% performing just as yours does.

 You have to pay tax on this money, so let’s assume a 35% tax bracket.